Eyes in the sky: can satellite radar imaging help stop tailings

 Research by the University of Nottingham and Terra Motion using advanced satellite radar imaging concludes that the 2019 Brumadinho dam disaster could have been predicted.
 Julian Turner talks to Geospatial Insight, the company behind a new solution based on the research.

-n 25 January 2019, a tailings dam at the Córrego do Feijão iron ore mine, 9km east of Brumadinho in south-eastern Brazil, collapsed, unleashing a mudflow that engulfed a staff canteen, offices, and farms.
-An alarm installed by Vale, the mine’s owner, in the nearby town of Córrego do Feijão failed to sound.
+n 25 January 2019, a tailings dam at the Córrego do Feijão iron ore mine, 9km east of Brumadinho in south-eastern Brazil, collapsed, unleashing a mud flow that engulfed a staff canteen, offices and farms.
+An alarm installed by the mine’s owner Vale in the nearby town of Córrego do Feijão failed to sound.
 The village was destroyed and 270 people died.
 It remains Brazil's worst industrial accident.

-Two years on, local communities have received a $7bn (£5.1bn) payout in compensation.
-Vale also faces additional expenses of £2.68bn as part of an agreement to “fully compensate” for the tragedy.
+Two years on, local communities will receive a $7bn (£5.1bn) payout in compensation.
+Vale also faces additional expenses of £2.68bn related to an agreement to “fully compensate” for the tragedy.

 It was not the first time the Brazilian multinational had been linked to a dam disaster in the area.
 In November 2015, a mining dam operated by subsidiary Samarco collapsed in the town of Mariana, just 120km away in the same state of Minas Gerais, killing 19 people and devastating two villages.

 Could the Brumadinho disaster have been prevented?
 Research from the University of Nottingham and environmental monitoring specialist Terra Motion, using an advanced interferometric synthetic aperture radar (InSAR) technique known as intermittent small baseline subset, concludes that the dam collapse could have been predicted based on ground movements in the weeks prior to the incident.